George W. Campbell: Secretary of the Treasury

-Appointed Secretary of the Treasury by James Madison, Campbell faced national financial disorder brought on by the War of 1812.
+Appointed Secretary of the Treasury on his forty-fifth birthday by James Madison, Campbell faced national financial disorder brought on by the War of 1812.
 Congress had failed to recharter the First Bank of the United States after its charter expired in 1811, and appropriations for the war were unavailable, so Campbell had to convince Americans to buy government bonds.
 He was forced to meet lenders' terms, selling government bonds at exorbitant interest rates.
 In September 1814 the British occupied Washington, D.C., and the credit of the government was lowered even further.
 He was unsuccessful in his efforts to raise money through additional bond sales and he resigned that October after only eight months in office, disillusioned and in bad health.

 Campbell died in 1848 and is buried at Nashville City Cemetery in Nashville, Tennessee.